 In the past few decades, 3D animations have evolved from a complex, computationally intensive and expensive technology to a hobby that is still complex but can also be realized at home.
 Whether it's YouTube production, general interest and playing around in the Blender app or as preparation for working in the media / in a film or game studio: 3D animations give you plenty of room to materialize.
 If you are looking for an easier entry than with Blender, you could find it with Monster Mash.
 The GoogleWatchBlog berichtet.
 The online demo to try out in the browser you can find here.

 In the pandemic year 2020, TikTok, a platform for short videos, has become the most popular “social media”.
-ITopNews goes with it, among other things Post on.
-One relies on analysis data from the company App Annie.
-After TikTok, however, Facebook Messenger continues to follow as a tool for exchanging information between different people and groups.
-Snapchat and Telegram also rank higher.
+ITopNews goes with it, among other things Post one.
+It relies on analysis data from App Annie.
+After TikTok, however, Facebook Messenger continues to follow as a tool for exchange between different people and groups.
+Also ranking higher are Snapchat and Telegram.
 In 10th place, according to the source, is Twitter.
-As additional information, it is stated that users watch videos longer on TikTok than on YouTube.
+As additional information, it is stated that users watch videos on TikTok longer than on YouTube.